NikkiSarah/Codeacademy/20230412 Causal Inference with R/Causal Inference with R.md

 ## IV Estimation in R

-Performing 2SLS in R is easy if we use the ivreg() function from the AER package.
+Performing 2SLS in R is easy if we use the `ivreg()` function from the `AER` package.

-The key difference in syntax between ivreg() and other regression functions is that the formula argument of the ivreg() function must include the instrument.
-If we wanted to perform 2SLS regression with variables outcome as the outcome, treatment as the treatment, and instrument as the instrument, the model formula would be outcome \~ treatment \| instrument.
+The key difference in syntax between `ivreg()` and other regression functions is that the `formula` argument of the `ivreg()` function must include the instrument.
+If we wanted to perform 2SLS regression with variables `outcome` as the outcome, `treatment` as the treatment, and `instrument` as the instrument, the model formula would be `outcome ~ treatment | instrument`.

 To fit the 2SLS regression using the recycling data, we would use the following code:

-\# import library
+`# import library
 library(AER)

-\# run 2SLS regression
+# run 2SLS regression
-iv_mod \<- ivreg(
+iv_mod <- ivreg(
- \#outcome \~ treatment \| instrument
+  #outcome ~ treatment | instrument
- formula = recycled \~ rebate \| distance,
+  formula = recycled ~ rebate | distance,
   data = recycle_df
- )
+  )`

-To view the coefficients and standard errors, we can use summary(iv_mod)\$coefficients, which gives the following output:
+To view the coefficients and standard errors, we can use `summary(iv_mod)$coefficients`, which gives the following output:

-Estimate Std.
-Error t value Pr(\>\|t\|)
-(Intercept) 129.36463 0.8683141 148.98368 0.000000e+00
+`             Estimate Std.
+Error   t value     Pr(>|t|) (Intercept) 129.36463  0.8683141 148.98368 0.000000e+00
-rebate 31.25452 1.4629239 21.36442 5.118885e-68
+rebate       31.25452  1.4629239  21.36442 5.118885e-68`

 The results of 2SLS regression show that the estimate of the effect of the rebate program is 31.25, meaning participation in the rebate program led to an average increase in recycling of 31.25 kilograms/person.
 This only applies to compliers: those individuals who participated in the rebate program because they lived within 5 miles of a recycling center, but who would not have participated otherwise.

-You may be wondering why we couldn’t just fit the two separate regression models described in the previous exercise using lm() or glm() functions.
-The ivreg() function is preferred because it automatically corrects standard errors to account for the fact that the second stage regression model uses predicted values of the treatment.
+You may be wondering why we couldn’t just fit the two separate regression models described in the previous exercise using `lm()` or `glm()` functions.
+The `ivreg()` function is preferred because it automatically corrects standard errors to account for the fact that the second stage regression model uses predicted values of the treatment.

 If we use incorrect standard errors, we could make incorrect conclusions about the treatment effect: